vectrix-space/ignite/readme.md

 The mods will need to be placed in the directory the launcher will be targeting to load.

-#### Mixins
+#### Using Mixins

-The Mixin configuration files will need to be a resource inside the mod jar, which will be used to apply the configured mixins.
+The Mixin configuration files will need to be available in your mods binary in order to be loaded.
+The name of each configuration file should be added to the `mixins` section in your `ignite.mod.json`, or alternatively could be added to your jar manifest.

 [Mixin Specification]

-#### Access Wideners
+#### Using Access Wideners

-The Access Wideners configuration files will need to be a resource inside the mod jar, which will be used to apply the access modifications.
+The Access Wideners configuration files will need to be available in your mods binary in order to be loaded.
+The name of each configuration file should be added to the `access_wideners` section in your `ignite.mod.json`, or alternatively could be added to your jar manifest with the `AccessWidener` key.

+**Warning:** Access wideners should only be used in situations where Mixin will not work!

 [Access Widener Specification]

-**Note:** Access wideners should only be used in situations where Mixin will not work!

 ## Inspiration